Theme: Owning the Ground Beneath Our Feet: Resource Sovereignty, Monetary Independence, and the Architecture of African Wealth

 • Africa holds more than 40 percent of the world's critical minerals, the youngest and fastest-growing population on earth, and a diaspora whose remittances exceeded USD 96 billion in 2024.
 Yet the continent's economies borrow in currencies they do not issue, price their commodities in markets they do not govern, and measure development against frameworks calibrated for fundamentally different structural conditions.
 Africa owns the ground.
 The 2026 AREF Conference asks: why has that ownership not been converted into wealth — and what would it take to change that?

 Following the 2025 edition at the University of Ghana under the theme The Africa Acceleration, the 2026 conference moves to Wits Business School, Johannesburg — one of the continent's foremost graduate schools of business, finance, and economics research.
+It is convened in continuing collaboration with the University of Ghana Business School and the Department of Economics, University of Ghana.
 The conference invites scholars, doctoral researchers, policymakers, and practitioners to submit papers that engage rigorously with Africa’s development, monetary, and financial transformation agenda.

 Host: Wits Business School